-General Fund Budgetary Highlights The final budget of the General Fund for fiscal year 2023 increased by \$9.1 million over the original budget. \$2.1 million was allocated to appropriated funds to account for expenses attributable to payment of anticipated retirements and \$7.0 million was allocated to the

-Department of Emergency Services for taking over the responsibilities from the Harford County Volunteer Fire and EMS Foundation, Inc. Revenue variances of \$29.8 million from the final fiscal year 2023 budget is attributed in part to a bond premium of \$4.9 million that was not budgeted and by the using \$43.1 million of the budgeted \$99.0 million appropriated fund balance.
-A cautious spending policy also led to the \$29.8 million or 3.9% decrease in actual General Fund expenditures compared to the final General Fund budget.
+General Fund Budgetary Highlights The final budget of the General Fund for fiscal year 2024 increased by \$33.0 million over the original budget. \$30.4 million was allocated to appropriated funds to account for refunding of debt and \$2.6 million was allocated to the various departments to pay for an additional 1.5% raise given to all qualifying employees.
+Revenue variances of \$13.1 million from the final fiscal year 2024 budget (not including appropriated fund balance) is attributed in part to a bond premium of \$7.2 million that was not budgeted, \$4.1 million in EMS ambulance fees which were underbudgeted and a one-time reimbursement of \$2.2 million from the EMS Foundation which was dismantled when the County took over ambulance services.
+A cautious spending policy also led to the \$47.3 million or 5.9% decrease in actual General Fund expenditures compared to the final General Fund budget.